Four Greenest Teams in Sport

 That there’s room for anything else on Ainslie’s plate these days is astounding, but his will to win is matched with the need to do so with purpose — and his purpose is to use his platform at the top of the sailing world to advocate for clean oceans, the climate change fight and to bring sustainability to the rest of the sailing world.

-Ainslie’s road to sustainability leader was kickstarted after the 2013 America’s Cup when he met Wendy Schmidt of the 11th Hour Project, parent of 11th Hour Racing, a non-profit dedicated to promoting healthy oceans through world class sailing teams.
+Ainslie’s road to sustainability leader was kickstarted after the 2013 America’s Cup when he met Wendy Schmidt of the 11th Hour Project, parent of 11th Hour Racing, an organization dedicated to promoting healthy oceans through world-class sailing teams.
 According to Ainslie, “Wendy instilled in me the responsibility someone like myself in sport has to [build a team] with sustainability as a core principle, a core belief.”

 11th Hour Racing soon became Land Rover BAR’s exclusive sustainability partner and, from that point on, the team’s environmental efforts have been full speed ahead.
 A partial list of Land Rover BAR’s sustainability initiatives includes:

 - Hiring a sustainability manager, Susie Tomson, to coordinate all greening efforts, including the implementation of aggressive sustainability standards, such as eliminating single-use plastics as a way to promote the elimination of plastic ocean waste.

 - Building its home base in Portsmouth has achieved BREEAM Excellent (the British equivalent of the U.S. Green Building Council’s LEED) status.
 Per Ainslie, “Probably the neatest thing about the base is the wrap — it makes it look pretty cool and it also helps the building retain heat in the winter and keep cooler in summer.
 And the sustainability of the base helps show our supporters, our partners, our competitors and also the media — who’ve been quite impressed — that we’re in this for the long haul.”